Axial coupling constant in a magnetic background: Axial coupling constant at finite external magnetic field

 Both the hadronic threshold of the nucleons and the nucleon-current couplings increase with the magnetic field as can be seen in Fig.\,\ref{fig.s0-lambda}.
 The evolution of the axial coupling constant as a function of external magnetic field is shown in Fig.\,\ref{fig.gA_B}.
 The axial coupling constant decreases, as the magnetic field increases.
 For lowest values of the magnetic field, this decrease is linear.

 The decrease in axial nucleon coupling is due to flavor asymmetry.
 Since there is competition between the smaller hadronic threshold of nucleons and the nucleon-current couplings, then the proton coupling dominates.
-On the contrary, if we replace Eq.\,(\ref{eq.gA-vac}) by the average values of the nucleon-current couplings $(\lambda_n+\lambda_p)/2$ and the nucleon hadronic thresholds $(s_n+s_p)/2$, the result is totally different, increasing quadratically.